nikitaodnorob/react-material-notify/README.md

 The package is tiny, the own bundle size is 172 bytes!

-It's in active development stage now.
+It isn't in active development stage now.
+Development restarting is planned.
 Current plans can be found in Issues

 ## How to install?
 ```